filviu/blog/content/posts/2009/2009-09-08-akonadi-is-not-starting-refuses-to-run-as-root-slackware-13-013-113-37current-installation.md

 mysqladmin create akonadi -p
 [/ccNe_bash]

 hoping that it will help.
-Well, it didn&#8217;t fix it either.
+Well, it didn't fix it either.
 The message informing that Akonadi fails to start also has an error log.
 Clicking on it I discovered that the problems were still Mysql related.
 So I went into Akonadi configuration, **changed the setting from local mysql (accessed through a socket) to server mode, typing in localhost, and an user and a password**.

 **That fixed it !**

 **UPDATE:**

-**Akonadi**, in it&#8217;s default configuration runs an internal **mysql** server which by default does not allow to be ran as root.
+**Akonadi**, in it's default configuration runs an internal **mysql** server which by default does not allow to be ran as root.
 Now this is all nice and well but I run my workstation as root.
 Yes, yes I know, but I still want to, my workstation, my rules.
-So here&#8217;s how:
+So here's how:

 <div>
   <p>